Mojette transform: Mathematics

-Applications & Achievements
+Applications and achievements

 The distributed storage disk or network

 The most important area of application using the "Mojette Transform" is distributed storage.
 Particularly, this method is used in RozoFS, an open-source distributed file system.
 In this application, the "Mojette Transform" is used as an erasure code in order to provide reliability, while significantly reducing the total amount of stored data when compared to classical techniques like replication (typically by a factor of 2).
 Thus, it significantly reduces the cost of the storage cluster in terms of hardware, maintenance or energy consumption for example.

 In 2010, Pierre Evenou, research engineer of the IVC team IRCCyN laboratory, decided to create the start-up Fizians (currently known as Rozo Systems) using this application.
 The start-up offers storage solutions in cloud computing, virtualization, storage servers, file servers, backup and archiving.

 Networks packets transfer

 Thanks to the redundancy of the transform, sent packets can be fragmented without loss.
 Additionally, the fact of using only additions and subtractions increases the speed of information transmission.
 Finally, the information cannot be reconstructed without having the initial angle of the projections, so it also provides data security.

 This application has been selected by Thales Cholet for its ad hoc network (using wireless network and terminals to transmit messages between them) in order to secure the information and has multiple paths between the source and destination.
 In 2002, the start-up PIBI has used this technology to provide secure Internet payment services.